Three Leagues: Union of the leagues

 The Ilanz Articles of 1524 and 1526 reduced the power of the Bishop of Chur and strengthened the alliance between the Three Leagues.
 The first articles, adopted 4 April 1524, required priests to live in the communities they served, to earnestly care for the spiritual needs of their congregation and to live a righteous life.
 The communities had the right to approve their priests and restricted the bishop from judging secular matters.
 The second articles were adopted on 25 June 1526.
 They completely removed the bishop's secular power.
-The parishes could now chose their own priests and appointments to bishop required approval of the entire Bundestag.
+The parishes could now choose their own priests and appointments to bishop required approval of the entire Bundestag.
 Additionally church leaders could no longer appoint secular officers, the monasteries were placed under government oversight and various tithes were abolished or reduced.
 The articles remained the law of League until the 1798 French invasion.
 With the articles, the secular League authorities became the highest power in the region.

 With the invasion of Switzerland by the French Revolutionary Armies, the Three Leagues were absorbed into the Helvetic Republic, as the canton of Raetia.
 With the Napoleonic Act of Mediation, the Leagues were incorporated into a restored Swiss Confederacy — as the canton of Graubünden — in 1803; the current constitution of the canton dates from 1892.

-The districts of Chiavenna, Valtellina and Bormio, previously dependencies of the Leagues, were never a part of the canton of Raetia, however, having permanently been detached from the Leagues after Revolutionary France fomented revolt there, leading them to be annexed to the Cisalpine Republic on 10 October 1797.
+The districts of Chiavenna, Valtellina and Bormio, previously dependencies of the Leagues, were never a part of the canton of Raetia.
+However, having permanently been detached from the Leagues after Revolutionary France fomented revolt there, the districts were annexed to the Cisalpine Republic on 10 October 1797.
 The districts subsequently joined the Austrian client kingdom of Lombardy–Venetia after the Congress of Vienna and eventually become the Italian province of Sondrio.
 The town of Campione was similarly detached from the Landvogtei of Lugano at the same time, leading to its current position as an Italian enclave within Ticino.